AdamBreeze1/pinterest-data-pipeline806/README.md

     - deserialising the stream data - converts the binary data format to a dataframe using schema defined above
     - writing streaming data to Delta tables using Spark writeStream function
 6. Define schema for deserialised data
-7. Invoke get_stream function for all three streams
+7. Invoke get_kinesis_stream function for all three streams
-8. Invoke deserialise_stream function for all three streams
+8. Deserialise the three streams using the from_json function
 9. Clean all three streams
 10. Display the streams
 11. Write the streams to Delta tables